 The collective agency of the group is harvested and a virtual representation of a large population as a collective entity is made.
 The patterns we make, the visual and imaginative interpretations we give to real world events, are already being networked into retrievable data structures that can be re imagined and source for information.
 These data patterns disclose new ways of seeing the world.
 The individual is no longer present in the city.
 The city is now a fully integrated platform of observations owned and controlled by a bigger system.
 In this artwork every action forms part of the structure of the design of the city buffeted by its physical architecture and a newly created virtual city of data is formed.

-A newly developed software APP called 1001001 is used to collect the data and GPS locations.
+A new software APP called 1001001 is used to collect the data and GPS locations.
 A server API formats the data in to JSON which is visualized into an interface written in Three JS and available back online.
 Everyone becomes part of a system watching everyone else.

-The result is realized as a visualization and seen by the public on large screens in realtime.
+The result is realized as a visualization and seen by the public on large screens in real time.
 The GPS positions and images are fused into an abstracted visual experience.
-Historical data from the other walsk and cities is also fused into the artwork.
+Historical data from the other walks and cities is also fused into the artwork.

 Wider Cultural Context